needle-mirror/com.unity.entities/Documentation~/world.md

 ---
 # World

 A [World] organizes entities into isolated groups.
 A world owns both an [EntityManager](xref:Unity.Entities.EntityManager) and a set of [Systems](ecs_systems.md).
-Entities created in one world only have meaning in that world, but can be transfered to other worlds (with [EntityManager.MoveEntitiesFrom]).
+Entities created in one world only have meaning in that world, but can be transferred to other worlds (with [EntityManager.MoveEntitiesFrom]).
 Systems can only access entities in the same world.
 You can create as many worlds as you like.

-By default Unity creates a default [World] when your application starts up (or you enter __Play Mode__).
+By default Unity creates a default [World] when your application starts up or you enter Play mode.
 Unity instantiates all systems (classes that extend [ComponentSystemBase]) and adds them to this default world.
 Unity also creates specialized worlds in the Editor.
 For example, it creates an Editor world for entities and systems that run only in the Editor, not in playmode and also creates conversion worlds for managing the conversion of GameObjects to entities.
 See [WorldFlags] for examples of different types of worlds that can be created.

 Use [World.DefaultGameObjectInjectionWorld] to access the default world.